cspwcspw/DIY_Constant_Load_Controller/README.md

 between 0.7V and about Vcc-1V.

 So here is the LTSpice "back end" of my circuit.
-To make it easier for others to run my simulation, I substituted built-in, but a "similar enough" opAmp (AD549) and MOSFET (IFRZ44N) components into the simulation.
+To make it easier for others to run my simulation, I substituted built-in, but "similar enough" components (opAmp AD549, and MOSFET IFRZ44N) into the circuit.

 ![CircuitPart2](Images/CircuitPart2.png "Circuit Part2")